-A maturity breakdown is required for holdings of securities other than shares.
+A maturity breakdown is required for holdings of debt securities.
 This means maturity at issue, i.e. original maturity and refers to the fixed period of life of a financial instrument before which it may not be redeemed.

 The following maturity breakdowns are requested: